 As a result of the change, you will be able to add both a 'main' headline and a subheader, allowing you to promote your business and its key value proposition.
 At the same time, the two 35-character description lines will be replaced with one 80-character line.

-This change gives marketers even more opportunity to get their message across, along with a greater chance their audience will see it due to the additional space it takes up.
+This change gives marketers even more opportunity to create irresistible PPC ads, along with a greater chance their audience will see it due to the additional space it takes up.

 In-Store Conversion Measurements